dokryconn/Dokters-Prescription/README.md

 The `Dok’s Rx` folder contains the following items referenced by the  **`Dokter's Prescription.EXE`** and **`Dok's Rx (Raw).AHK`** scripts:

 - **The "Dok’s Rx Guide.xls" spreadsheet**
-  - Includes full index of script functions and additional workbook tabs to reference some native hotkeys for additional programs.
+  - Includes a full list of default script functions and includes additional workbook tabs for referencing native hotkeys for a few additional programs.

 - **The "App Launch Shortcuts" folder**
   - Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store.